Tips for Getting Better Sleep

 A lot of people don't sleep well at night because they don't breathe well at night.

-The best way to improve the air quality of your bedroom is to open your bedroom window whenever possible to let fresh air in, and to use an "air purifier" whenever you can't open a window due to weather, light, noise, etc.
+The best way to improve the air quality of your bedroom is to open your bedroom window whenever possible to let fresh air into the room, and to then use an "air purifier" whenever you can't open a window due to weather, lights, noise, etc.

 If you read the reviews of any good quality air purifiers, you will notice that there are a lot of people saying that their sleep improved as soon as they started using one.
 So if you decide to invest in an air purifier, look for one with those kinds of reviews.